msperlin/GetDFPData/README.md

 # DEPRECATED (as of 2020-07-01)

 Back in 2020 I decided to split the GetDFPData package between [GetDFPData2](https://github.com/msperlin/GetDFPData2) and [GetFREData](https://github.com/msperlin/GetFREData).
-The current code will stay in Github but will not be maintained any longer.
+The current code will stay in Github but will not be maintained.

 Be aware that GetDFPData is **no longer available in CRAN**.
-The future development will be concentrated in both new packages, which will be submitted to CRAN soon.
+Future development will be concentrated in both new packages.
 Read this [blog post](https://www.msperlin.com/blog/post/2020-07-18-new_packages-getfredata-getdfpdata2/) for the reasons behind my decision.

 # Reading Annual Financial Reports from Bovespa's DFP, FRE and FCA systems